-There are currently 4 primary incentives available to the California consumer that substantially lower the cost of buying or leasing an EV.
-CURRENT provides all the guidance or assistance you may need to apply for these incentives.
+There are currently 4 primary incentives available to the California consumer that can substantially lower the cost of buying or leasing an EV or Plug-In Hybrid.
+CURRENT EV provides all the guidance or assistance you may need to apply for these incentives.

 Incentive 4: provides HOV stickers to EVs and Plug-in Hybrids that allows drivers with no passengers to use the HOV lanes of CA Freeways.
 In addition to this, some cities, like Santa Monica, allow EVs with these stickers to park at meters free of charge.